 When we talk about profit optimization, only increasing revenues isn't enough.
 It is also essential to keep an eye on your expenditures.
 What AOV does is optimizes your profits without needing you to throw your money into acquiring new customers.

-In other words, it helps you get more profit on a single transaction instead of earning the same profit on multiple orders (as marketing costs of acquiring those individual orders are also there).
+In other words, it helps you get more profit on a single transaction instead of earning the same profit on multiple orders (as the marketing costs of acquiring those individual orders are also there).

 Here are a few other benefits you can expect when investing your resources in creating a foolproof AOV strategy.